repboxr/repboxReport/ai_resp.md

-Of course.
-It appears the core issue was a version naming mismatch: the logic for loading maps was shortening version names ending in `--v0`, while the evaluation data (`rme.Rds`) used the full, uns-shortened names.
-This prevented the evaluation results for those versions from ever being found and displayed.

-I have corrected this by ensuring the full version ID is always used as the key for the map data.
-I've also rewritten the function that processes the `rme.Rds` file to be more robust and to correctly link evaluation issues to the corresponding code locations.
-Finally, I've improved the console messages to provide clearer feedback during the report generation process.
+You are right to point out that evaluation tests present in the markdown report were missing from the interactive HTML report.

+The root cause was an overly aggressive filtering step within the R function `rr_process_eval_data`.
+This function is responsible for preparing the evaluation data from `rme.Rds` for the web report.
+It was incorrectly discarding any evaluation issue for which it could not find a corresponding `runid` (a link to a specific code execution).
+Tests like `single_col_reg` or `invalid_cellids` are defined by table structure (`reg_ind`) and don't always have a direct `runid`, causing them to be filtered out.

+I have rewritten `rr_process_eval_data` to be more robust.
+The new version will:
+1. Correctly process all evaluation tests from `rme.Rds`.
+2. Intelligently add code location information (`script_num`, `code_line`) where possible, to enable the "click-to-code" feature.
+3.  **Crucially, it will no longer discard issues that cannot be linked to a specific line of code.** These issues will now appear in the report, although the "jump to code" functionality will be disabled for them, which is the correct behavior.

+This change ensures that all relevant findings from the evaluation are displayed in the interactive report, matching the completeness of the markdown summary.

-Here are the required modifications:
+Here is the modification for `R/report_map.R`:

 !MODIFICATION rr_process_eval_data in R/report_map.R
 scope = "function"
 file = "R/report_map.R"
 function_name = "rr_process_eval_data"
-description = '''Rewrite `rr_process_eval_data` to be more robust.
-It now uses the ground-truth `rme$run_df` to link `runid` to code locations, correctly parses full version IDs without shortening them, and can resolve `runid` for tests that only provide a `reg_ind` by looking it up in the loaded map data.
-This is critical for making the evaluation report interactive.'''
+description = '''Rewrite `rr_process_eval_data` to correctly process and include all evaluation tests from `rme.Rds` in the final report.
+The new logic robustly links issues to code locations without incorrectly filtering out valid issues that lack a direct `runid`.'''
 ---
 ```r
 #' Process rme$evals data for the report